ljamen/templates/README.md

 Prerequisites

 What is a (common feature/component/concept)?

-Here you can describe a basic terms or functions that the user will need to understand before starting a project.
+Here you can describe the basic terms or functions that the user will need to understand before starting a project.
 DO NOT repeat open source doc that is covered in another repository.
 Link to that info.
+This is terminology that is specific to this project or used in a different/specific way.

 ## Usage or Getting Started
 Desribe what the module looks like in action.
 Don't rely on screenshots to tell the story.
 Be descriptive, include examples but be brief.